Ecuador

 iStock674775850

-This morning, we'll set sail for Pitt Point where it will feel as if you’ve landed on an extraterrestrial planet.
-You can see the many different developments over time of how volcanic activity formed this island.
-A walk to the top beholds amazing views of the surrounding waters.
-Watch out for blue-footed boobies nests on the ground and keep an eye out for the red-footed boobies nesting in the trees once you reach the top of the island.
+We'll be able to see the many different ways volcanic activity shaped this island over time.
+A walk to the top beholds fantastic views of the surrounding waters.
+Watch out for blue-footed boobies nests on the ground, and keep an eye out for the red-footed boobies nesting in the trees once you reach the top of the island.

 Then we're off to Witch Hill.
-We'll explore its awesome crevices and eroding rocks along the shoreline from our dinghy.
-Afterwards be prepared to visit a powdery white sand beach with teal and turquoise waters.
+We'll explore its incredible crevices and eroding rocks along the shoreline from our dinghy.
+Make sure you bring a bathing suit because afterwards, we'll land on a powdery white sand beach with turquoise waters.

-Today, we'll likely see sea lions, various shore birds, finches, mockingbirds, tropical fish, and different crabs like the Sally lightfoot
+Today, we'll likely see sea lions, shore birds, finches, mockingbirds, tropical fish, and crabs like the Sally Lightfoot.

 Included